cmargieson/website/blog/2025-02-21-marine-radios/index.md

 Services provided include:

-- Continuous watch of VHF distress signals
+- Watch of VHF distress signals
-- Continuous watch on VHF DSC distress signals
+- Watch on VHF DSC distress signals
 - Communications relating to the safety and movements of vessels in their area (for example Logging on and off)

 ## Radio Calls and Messages